Philip Testa: Death and aftermath

-One month before Testa was murdered, he, Frank Narducci Sr., Harold and Mario Riccobene, Pasquale Spirito, Joseph Ciancaglini, and several associates were indicted in a federal racketeering case that centered on gambling and loansharking operations run by the mob.
+One month before Testa was murdered, he, Frank Narducci Sr., Harold and Mario Riccobene, Pasquale Spirito, Joseph Ciancaglini, and several associates were indicted in a federal racketeering case that centered on gambling and loansharking operations run by the Mob.
 The case was based on an investigation called Operation Gangplank and was one of the first built on the RICO Act by the U.S. Attorney's Office in Philadelphia.
-On March 15, 1981, Testa returned to his home in South Philadelphia that was across the street from Stephen Girard Park.
+On March 15, 1981, Testa returned to his home in South Philadelphia, across the street from Stephen Girard Park.
 As he was opening the door to his twin home at 2117 Porter Street, a nail bomb exploded under his front porch.
 His death was allegedly ordered by his underboss and drug trafficker Peter Casella and capo Frank Narducci Sr., which later resulted in Narducci being gunned down and Casella being banished from the Mob and fleeing to Florida.

 Testa's murder sparked a war within the family.
-Nicodemo Scarfo seized the top position for himself, promoting his long time friend Chuckie Merlino as his underboss and Testa loyalist Frank Monte as his consigliere.
-Scarfo would go on to lead the family for a decade with a bloody rampage, fueled by paranoia and aggression.
+Nicodemo Scarfo seized the top position, promoting his longtime friend Chuckie Merlino as his underboss and Testa loyalist Frank Monte as his consigliere.
+Scarfo went on to lead the family for a decade with a bloody rampage, fueled by paranoia and aggression.

 In popular culture

 Testa's violent death is referenced in the opening lines of musician Bruce Springsteen's song "Atlantic City".
+He was portrayed by Larry Romano in the film The Irishman.